-I do not do walk through surveys or brief reports.
 I like to spend enough time on board to make a very detailed inspection.
-Then I will spend two days to produce the report.
+Typically an inspection will take 4 hours with additional time for the hauling/launching and sea trial.
+Then I will spend a full day to produce the report.
 I am very interested in your safety on the seas and that you do not purchase a yacht without having as much information as possible in hand.

 A full pre-purchase survey consists of the following surveys :

 - Sea Trial.

 The ashore survey is most important and required for insurance.
 The sea trial extends the limited functional testing of the ashore survey to assess the engine at full rpm, steering, vibration, structural movement at sea.
 Often however only ashore survey is made.

 According to the schedule of the owner a survey may be split so that the out of water survey is on one day and the in-water survey / sea trial is at a later date and vice versa.
 The survey may also be split to provide a second survey at a later date when the yacht is delivered to the new owner, for instance if the yacht is to be delivered after the charter season.

 It is possible to make the out of water survey in the travelift or crane slings.
 This is called a “Survey Lift”.

 During the survey lift inspection it can be determined if full hauling is required for further inspection or repairs.
 If the hull is with significant marine growth then it is possible to miss items such as stress crazing or osmosis blisters.
 Therefore pressure wash if required is beneficial but may not always be available in survey lift circumstances.
 In those cases it would be good if diver cleaning was made before the lift.

 Moisture Measurement of GRP Laminates